kubernetes/sig-release/release-team/role-handbooks/release-notes/README.md

 ### Machine and GitHub Setup

 #### Setup krel

 Install Go in your machine and follow the [instructions to build the release tools](https://github.com/kubernetes/release/tree/master/docs/krel#installation) in your machine.
 Check the system requirements in the krel documentation.

 #### Get a GitHub token

-4. Obtain GitHub API Token with the repo scope: https://github.com/settings/tokens
+4. Obtain a GitHub Personal Access Token with the repo scope: https://github.com/settings/tokens
 - [X] repo
     - [X] repo: status